ARCHIVES:

 * * * * * * * *

 Oh politics---fear, hate, stupidity, myth in the negative sense dominates politics.
-The only redeeming quality to it is that it changes, evolves- what was today in not tomorrow.
+The only redeeming quality to it is that it changes, evolves- what was today is not tomorrow.
 As I said years ago, the polarities will roll into each other during the 21st century and the question of "race" will be moot.
 There may be some interesting moments before that happens but regardless.
-The Democrats are more forward looking, however they are using old structures of thought which makes the execution of the forward looking thought quite difficult if not Impossible.
+The Democrats are more forward looking, however they are using old structures of thought which makes the execution of the forward looking thought quite difficult if not impossible.
 Once they see that as an albatross perhaps something will change.
 I would not want 40% of the people feeling desperate and alienated from the ongoing culture.
 They will wreck it if they can.
 The "coastal elites" need to develop new forms of trust in the body politic and get rid of their arrogance, get rid of their old thinking.

 * * * * * * * *

 Politics is important but it is not the thing.
 The thing is now to push toward the fulfillment of the liberal democracy.
 What is the best evidence of the free, liberal, democratic person?
-What resources do we gather up in the plink of things to reveal all that it can be.
+What resources do we gather up in the plink of things to reveal all that it can be?
 Anything less renders all a mere cliche.

 * * * * * * * *